OLED1/oleds-helm-charts/helm-development/db-backup/README.md

 Please tell me by open a github issue: [oleds-helm-charts](https://github.com/OLED1/oleds-helm-charts).

 ## Whats new?
-### Chart Version 0.1.3
+### Chart Version 0.1.0
-- Updated App version to typemill 1.5.3.4.
+- First version of the tool
-- It's now possible to configure most of the needed settings in the "Visual editor" of kubeapps.
+- Support only MySQL/MariaDB dumping
-> NOTE: Due to wrong list generation of the plugin_names and themes_names section in the Visual editor, they must be added "manually" in the yaml file.
+- See further features in the "features" section

 ## FAQ
 If you have a feature request or found a bug, open a github issue [here](https://github.com/OLED1/oleds-helm-charts).